Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Introduction

 \subsection{Paper organization}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:system} presents the STAR-RIS-assisted system model and the underlying assumptions.
-Section~\ref{sec:Uniform} develops the proposed FRI-based full-space DOA estimation method under an element-wise uniform STAR-RIS setting.
-Section~\ref{sec:Nonuniform} extends the framework to the nonuniform-ES case and provides the corresponding recovery algorithm with convergence analysis.
-Section~\ref{sec:Perform} discusses key design choices and derives the ZZB.
-Numerical results are reported in Section~\ref{sec:simulation}, while Section~\ref{sec:conclusions} concludes the paper.
+Section~\ref{sec:system} presents the system model.
+Section~\ref{sec:Uniform} develops the proposed method for uniform STAR-RIS configurations, while Section~\ref{sec:Nonuniform} extends the framework to nonuniform settings.
+Section~\ref{sec:Perform} discusses performance aspects, and Section~\ref{sec:results} reports numerical results.
+Section~\ref{sec:conclusions} concludes the paper.

-\section{System Model and Basic Assumptions}
+\section{System model and basic assumptions}